ADNUKUNHOME/LILA-MULTIPLAYER-TICTACTOE/README.md

 ---

 ## Future Enhancements:
+- Add a feature to restart the game automatically with the same opponent instead of redirecting to the leaderboard, and    redirect to the leaderboard only when a player clicks the “Leave Match” button  (in progress)
-- Add reconnect and resume game features (in progress)
+- Add reconnect and resume game features
 - Implement AI opponent mode for solo play
 - Integrate Nakama for advanced matchmaking
 - Add player authentication and session persistence